 In June 2016, the Financial Accounting Standards Board (the "FASB") issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326)" ("ASU 2016-13"), which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss model which requires the use of forward-looking information to calculate credit loss estimates.
 These changes will result in earlier recognition of credit losses.
 In November 2019, the FASB elected to defer the adoption date of ASU 2016-13 for public business entities that meet the definition of a smaller reporting company to fiscal years beginning after December 15, 2022.
 Early adoption of the guidance in ASU 2016-13 is permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-13 will have on its consolidated financial statements.
+The Company adopted ASU 2016-13 effective January 1, 2023.
+Adoption caused the Company to modify its approach to estimating its allowance for potentially uncollectable accounts receivable.
+Specifically, the Company began applying an expected credit loss model that uses historical loss rates of its accounts receivable for the previous twelve months as well as expectations about the future where the Company has been able to develop forecasts to support its estimates.
+Adoption of ASU 2016-13 did not have a material impact on the Company's consolidated financial statements.